Correctors and error estimates for reaction-diffusion processes through thin heterogeneous layers in case of homogenized equations with interface diffusion: Introduction

 In \cite{GahnEffectiveTransmissionContinuous,GahnNeussRaduKnabner2018a,NeussJaeger_EffectiveTransmission} reaction-diffusion equations through thin heterogeneous layers were studied for different scalings in the thin layer, and effective models for $\epsilon \to 0$ were derived.
 In the singular limit, the thin layer reduces to a $(n-1)$-dimensional interface $\Sigma$ separating the bulk-regions $\Omega^+$ and $\Omega^-$.
 In these bulk-domains the evolution of the limit problem carries the same structure as in the microscopic problem, whereas at the interface $\Sigma$ effective interface laws emerge.
 Of particular importance is the choice of the scaling of the coefficients, especially in the equations in the thin layer.
 The scaling highly influences the structure of the macroscopic model and depends on the particular application.

 In the present paper, we consider a specific scaling from \cite{GahnEffectiveTransmissionContinuous} leading to a reaction-diffusion equation on the interface $\Sigma$ in the limit $\epsilon \to 0$.
+This effective interface condition for the macroscopic model is similar to a result in \cite{Panasenko1981} (see the interface condition (1.10)).
+However, in our case we consider a different scaling for the microscopic equation, and a nonlinear and nonstationary problem.
+Further, we consider a scaling for the reaction term in the thin layer which gives an additional contribution in the effective interface condition.
 For this situation, we investigate the quality of the approximation of the microscopic solution by means of the macroscopic one.
 In general, we cannot expect strong convergence of the gradients or high-order error estimates with respect to $\epsilon$.
 For such results we have to add additional corrector terms to the macroscopic solution which take into account the oscillations in the thin layer and also the coupling conditions between the bulk-regions and the layer.
 The construction of the approximations is made in two steps.
 Firstly, we add to the macroscopic solution in the thin layer a corrector of order $\epsilon$, which carries information about the oscillations in the layer.
 This leads to error estimates of order $\epsilon^{\frac12}$ in the $H^1$-norms, see Theorem \ref{MainTheoremFirstOrderApproximation}.
 To obtain a better estimate, in a second step, we add a corrector term of first order to the macroscopic solutions in the bulk-domains (which equilibrates the discontinuity of the approximation across $\sepm$) and an additional second order corrector to the macroscopic solution in the layer (which equilibrates the discontinuity of the normal fluxes of the approximation across $\sepm$).
 This strategy of stepwise building up the correctors has also been used e.g. in \cite{JaegerMikelic1996}.
 The resulting approximation leads to an error estimate of order $\epsilon$ in the $H^1$-norms, see Theorem \ref{MainTheoremSecondOrderApproximation}.